altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 *Rossin was still pacing in the back of the room.*
 ~He fed her more words.~
 "I’ve been doing some research.
- Do you know Professor Falshtine."
+ Do you know Professor Flanagan."
 }
 {
 ~Felix paused again.~